 You will have moments of stillness, but are unaware of such stillness until you come out of the state.
 The soul exists beyond space and time, and therefore can’t be experienced within the parameters you are used to in measuring an experience like memory and time.

 As the soul transcends, so do these elements necessary for measurement and sound.
 Silence is absolutely necessary to get to this state and there is scientific studies that back up its healing powers.

-Studies show that noise (at various levels) causes elevated levels of stress hormones to be released in the body.
-Making it harder to making decisions, solve problems, losing concentration, decreasing motivation and overall brain functioning.
+Studies show that noise (at any level) causes elevated levels of stress hormones to be released in the body.
+Making it harder to making decisions, solve problems, concentrate, decreasing motivation and overall brain functioning.

 Silence first began to appear in scientific research as a control or baseline, when scientists compared the psychological effects of noise and music.